Brennall/HFH-SRD/Chapter02.md

 Clerics are skilled combatants, albeit not as good as fighters.
 At first level, clerics hit an unarmored foe (AC 0) with an attack throw of 10+.
 They advance in attack throws and saving throws by two points every four levels of experience (a progression mid-way between fighters and mages).
 As holy warriors, clerics are trained to wear any armor and fight with a variety of weapons.
 The particular weapons that clerics are trained to fight with are determined by the strictures of their religious order.

 If your Judge has not specified particular religious orders in his campaign, the default cleric is assumed to be a worshipper of the God of Law and Light.
 Strict holy doctrine prevents these clerics from using any weapons that shed blood.
 The cleric of Law and Light may use only blunt weapons such as warhammers, maces, clubs, quarterstaffs, and slings.
-This cleric may use any shields or fight with two-handed weapons, but is not trained to fight with weapons in each hand (i.e. he may not ‘dual wield’).
+This cleric may use any shields or fight with two-handed weapons, but is not trained to fight with weapons in each hand (i.e. he may not 'dual wield').
 (See the bladedancer campaign class for an example of a cleric variant with a different feel).

 All clerics have the ability to turn undead, calling upon the name and power of their deity to turn away, and even destroy, undead.
 The potency of this ability is determined by level.
-On the Turning Undead table, there will be a dash, a “T”, a “D”, or a number corresponding to the type of undead monster and the level of the cleric.
+On the Turning Undead table, there will be a dash, a "T", a "D", or a number corresponding to the type of undead monster and the level of the cleric.
 A dash means that the cleric has not attained high enough level to turn the undead type.
-A “T” means that the cleric automatically turns the undead, and a “D” means that the undead will be destroyed automatically.
+A "T" means that the cleric automatically turns the undead, and a "D" means that the undead will be destroyed automatically.
 A number indicates that the player must roll that number or higher on 1d20 in order to turn the undead.
-If this roll is successful, or there is a “T” in the chart, the player rolls 2d6 and the result equals the number of total Hit Dice of undead monsters turned.
-A “D” in the chart requires the same roll to determine how many HD of undead are destroyed.
+If this roll is successful, or there is a "T" in the chart, the player rolls 2d6 and the result equals the number of total Hit Dice of undead monsters turned.
+A "D" in the chart requires the same roll to determine how many HD of undead are destroyed.
 No matter what the dice roll result, at least one undead monster will always be turned or destroyed, as appropriate, on a successful use of turning.

 There is no limit to how often a cleric may attempt to turn undead each day, but if an attempt to turn undead fails during an encounter, the cleric may not attempt to turn undead again for the remainder of that encounter.

 *Example*: Balbus the Blessed, a 1st level cleric, attempts to turn 4 foul undead skeletons.
-When Balbus’s player looks at the Turning Undead table, the value corresponding to his level and the entry for skeletons is 10+.
+When Balbus's player looks at the Turning Undead table, the value corresponding to his level and the entry for skeletons is 10+.
 He will turn some undead on a roll of 10 or higher on 1d20.
 He rolls a result of 12, meaning some skeletons will be turned.
 To determine how many HD he turns, he rolls 2d6 and comes up with a 3.
 Since skeletons have 1 HD each, three of them flee, leaving one behind for Balbus to vanquish.

 If Balbus had been attempting to turn zombies, or other undead that have 2 HD each, he would only have turned one, since a roll of three only completely accounts for one 2 HD monster.